bijoyt3/z_stream/README.md

-# z_stream
+# Zestimate Analysis Streamlit App

-Zillow Zestimate Analysis Streamlit App
+This is an application that visualizes Zillow data - most importantly the delta between a home's list price and its Zestimate.